codeplaysoftware/syclacademy/Code_Exercises/Exercise_2_Configuring_a_Queue/doc.md

-Create a device selector using the template below, implementing the function call operator, using various device and platform info queries like the one we used earlier to query the device name (see SYCL 1.2.1 specification, sec.
+Create a device selector using the template below, implementing the function call operator, using various device and platform info queries like the one we used earlier to query the device name (see
-4.6.4.2) and then use that device selector in the queue constructor:
+[SYCL 1.2.1 specification][sycl-specification], sec.
+4.6.4.2) and then use that
+device selector in the queue constructor:

 ```
 class my_device_selector : public device_selector {